Concept: The Difference Between Webapps and Dataiku Applications¶

-Their names and use cases might be similar, but Dataiku applications and webapps are different and have different purposes in Dataiku DSS.
+Their names and use cases might be similar, but Dataiku applications and webapps are different and have different purposes in Dataiku.

 - In summary: